CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 <a name="osg"></a>

-B. The Open Science Grid (OSG)
+B. The OSG Consortium
 ------------------------------

-The <a href="http://www.opensciencegrid.org/">Open Science Grid (OSG)</a> is a group of universities and research labs who have agreed to share their unused computational resources with each other.
-If a job is submitted from an OSG submission point, it can run in the OSG pool associated with that submission point.
+The <a href="http://www.osg-htc.org/">OSG Consortium</a> is a group of universities and research labs who have agreed to share their unused computational resources with each other.
+If a job is submitted from an OSG submission point, it can run in the [OS pool](https://osg-htc.org/about/open_science_pool/) associated with that submission point.
 This OSG pool is the result of going out to other members of the OSG and finding if they have any unused computers that are available to run jobs.
 These unused computers then form a pool of resources where jobs can go run.

-CHTC is a member of the Open Science Grid, so our submit servers, besides sending jobs to CHTC computers (the default), can send jobs to the OSG.
+CHTC is a member of the OSG Consortium, so our submit servers, besides sending jobs to CHTC computers (the default), can send jobs to the OSG.
 We call sending jobs to other institutions *gliding*.